codeballet/dockerize-django-authentication/README.md

+# Introduction to Dockerize Django: Authentication

+This is a test app to explore how to use authentication for a Django webapp, running on Docker.

+The aim is for the app to be production ready, using the following components:

+- Gunicorn as production server.
+- Nginx as proxy-server.
+- Postgres as database.
+- Certbot with Let's Encrypt for HTTPS encryption.

 ## Ownership of files created inside containers

 If you are running Docker on Linux, the files django-admin created are owned by root.
 This happens because the container runs as the root user.
 Change the ownership of the new files.